National arbitration laws

-Greece accepts binding international arbitration of investment disputes between foreign investors and the Greek government, and foreign firms generally have found satisfaction through arbitration.
-In addition, there is an obvious move of the Greek State towards the alternative dispute resolution procedures reflecting an environment where investors could avoid the traditional Court route.
-This is confirmed by two recent developments where Greece (a) filed a request for arbitration to the ICC against Fraport in relation to the concession of 14 Greek regional airports and (b) commenced arbitration proceedings over Eldorado Gold’s projects.
+Moreover, Greece accepts binding international arbitration of investment disputes between foreign investors and the Greek government, and foreign firms have generally found satisfaction through arbitration.
+In addition, there is an obvious move by the Greek state towards alternative dispute resolution procedures, reflecting an environment where investors could avoid the traditional court route.

-An additional trend noted in Europe, during 2017, is the increasing use of third party funding by large and well-funded corporates.
-In previous years, small or medium sized companies mainly used third party funding services in order to initiate proceedings.
-Third party funding has become a feature of the litigation and arbitration landscape in several jurisdictions and although there is no known or recorded precedent of an arbitration funded by a third party in Greece, the trend in Europe could potentially have an impact in Greece as well.
-As legislation in our jurisdiction is silent as to the legality of third party funding it would be interesting to see whether the courts will strike down or uphold a particular funding agreement.
+An additional trend noted in Europe during 2018 was the increasing use of third-party funding by large and well-funded corporates.
+In previous years, small or medium-sized companies mainly used third-party funding services in order to initiate proceedings.
+Third-party funding has become a feature of the litigation and arbitration landscape in several jurisdictions and although there is no known or recorded precedent of an arbitration funded by a third party in Greece, the trend in Europe could potentially have an impact in Greece as well.
+As legislation in Greece remains silent on the legality of third-party funding, it will be interesting to see whether the courts will strike down or uphold a particular funding agreement.